ManuelePasini/slides-markdown/slides/dolap_2024_slides.md

 ::: {.column width="58%"}
 The description of data-driven processes should drive such activity

-- *Data pipelines* are the backbone of a data platform and are congenial to designers since they encode many constraints on the choices to be made
+- *Data pipelines* are the backbone of a data platform encode many constraints on the choices to be made
-- ... and outline the data flows!
+- ... and outline data flows!

 **Research goal**: *methodology to aid designers* in selecting the services necessary to implement clients' data pipelines out of the "unstructured" lists of services from CSPs